If you’re looking for another type of chamber non-dues revenue a walking map may be just what you need.

 This idea features only member businesses.
 The downside is that unless you have most of the businesses in town, your map could look very empty and not a great resource for visitors.

-This map could showcase beautiful areas to walk (bike or jog) in your town and businesses in the general vicinity of those strolls.
+A walking map could showcase beautiful areas to walk (bike or jog) in your town and businesses in the general vicinity of those strolls.
 You can even list distances, estimated times at a stroll or fast walk, and elevations (if applicable).

 Sculpture/Points of Interest or Murals Map